amreenshahid-creator/sysc3303_assign2/README.md

 ## Diagram Descriptions
 BattleRoyale_classDiagram.jpg: The UML class diagram showing the relationships between all the classes.

-BattleRoyale_sequence.jpg: The sequence diagram showing the interaction between all the classes during the command PICKUP.
+BattleRoyale_sequence.jpg: The sequence diagram showing the interaction between all the classes during a successful PICKUP command.

 ## Set Up Instructions